 MELVIN SCHUETZ has been researching the space illustrations of Chesley Bonestell for more than 50 years.
-He is considered the foremost authority on Bonestell’s artistic legacy.
-Schuetz’s 1999 book, A Chesley Bonestell Space Art Chronology, is recognized as the definitive bibliography of Bonestell’s published space artworks.
+His 1999 book, A Chesley Bonestell Space Art Chronology, is recognized as the definitive bibliography of Bonestell’s published space artworks.
 Mr. Schuetz is one of the Co-Producers of Chesley Bonestell: A Brush With The Future.

 BEN BURTT is the winner of four Academy Awards® for his work in sound.
-Mr. Burtt created the iconic sound effects heard in Star Wars Episode VI: A New Hope, the voice of “E.T.” in ET: The Extra-Terrestrial, and the sound design for the Indiana Jones film series.
-His latest credit is for sound design on Star Wars Episode VII: The Force Awakens.
+Mr. Burtt created the iconic sound effects in Star Wars Episode IV: A New Hope, the voice of “E.T.” in ET: The Extra-Terrestrial, and the sound design for all of the Indiana Jones films and Wall-E. He also provided the sound design for Star Wars Episode VII: The Force Awakens.

-CRAIG BARRON is an Academy-Award winning visual effects supervisor, lecturer, and film historian.
+CRAIG BARRON is an Academy Award®-winning visual effects supervisor, lecturer, and film historian.
 He has contributed to the visual effects on more than 100 films.
-Mr. Barron is a founding member of the Visual Effects Society and is the author of The Invisible Art: The Legends of Movie Matte Painting.
+Mr. Barron is a founding member of the Visual Effects Society and is the co-author of The Invisible Art: The Legends of Movie Matte Painting.

-IRENE EDWARDS - as Editor-In-Chief of Sunset Magazine, Irene oversees the editorial operations of the magazine itself, its website, books, videos and live events that reach more than six million consumers a month.
-As a teenager Chesley Bonestell provided illustrations as early as 1904 for Sunset, which is now approaching its 120th year of publication.
+IRENE EDWARDS is Editor-In-Chief of Sunset magazine, and she oversees the editorial operations of the magazine itself, its website, books, videos and live events that reach more than six million consumers a month.
+When he was a teenager, Chesley Bonestell began providing illustrations in 1904 for Sunset, which is now in its 120th year of publication.

 LUCIANNE WALKOWICZ is an astronomer and an artist.
-She holds a B.S. in Physics from Johns Hopkins University and an M.S. and Ph.
+She holds a B.S. in Physics and Astronomy from Johns Hopkins University and an M.S. and Ph.
 D. from the University of Washington.
 She was the Kepler Fellow at UC Berkeley and the Henry Norris Russell Fellow at Princeton University before she joined the astronomy department at Adler Planetarium in 2014.
-She’s also a 2012 TED senior fellow and lecturer.
+In 2017, she was appointed NASA Astrobiology Chair at the Library of Congress.

-DAVID A. AGUILAR is a naturalist, astronomer, lecturer and space artist.
-He appears regularly on The Science Channel and is author and illustrator of seven National Geographic books on astronomy including the recently-published, Cosmic Catastrophes - 7 Ways to Destroy A Planet Like Earth.
-He was a member of the Hubble Telescope Repair Team.
+DAVID A. AGUILAR is a writer, astronomer, lecturer and space artist.
+He appears regularly on The Science Channel and is the author and illustrator of seven National Geographic books on astronomy including the recently-published, Cosmic Catastrophes.
+He was a member of the Hubble Space Telescope Repair Team.
 In 2015, he directed the NASA’s New Horizons Mission special media team during the fly-by of Pluto.

-RICHARD EDLUND has been honored with four Oscars for the visual effects in Star Wars, The Empire Strikes Back, Raiders of the Lost Ark, and Return of the Jedi.
-He’s also produced visual effects for 30-plus movies, including Die Hard, Ghost, Poltergeist 2, Cliffhanger, Batman Returns, Alien 3, Species, Multiplicity, and Air Force One.
+RICHARD EDLUND has been honored with four Academy Awards® for visual effects in Star Wars, The Empire Strikes Back, Raiders of the Lost Ark, and Return of the Jedi.
+He’s also produced visual effects for 30-plus movies, including Die Hard, Ghost, Poltergeist 2, Cliffhanger, Batman Returns, Alien3, Species, Multiplicity, and Air Force One.

 RAY BRADBURY was one of America’s most famous fantasy and horror writers of the 20th century.
-He wrote over 30 books, his most famous ones being Fahrenheit 451, The Martian Chronicles and Something Wicked This Way Comes.
+He wrote over 30 books, his most famous ones being Fahrenheit 451, The Martian Chronicles, The Illustrated Man and Something Wicked This Way Comes.
 Through exclusive archival interview footage, Mr. Bradbury discusses Chesley Bonestell and his impact on the world of space art.

 ROCCO LARDIERE purchased the book, The Exploration of Mars, illustrated by Chesley Bonestell, when he was 11 years old.
 The book’s beautiful paintings inspired him to pursue a career as a rocket engineer.
 Since then, he’s been a part of the most significant space launches during the last 35 years, including NASA’s Mars Rover programs, the Deep Impact comet mission, and the GPS satellite system.

-LYNETTE COOK- A space artist, fine art painter, and co-author of Infinite Worlds: An Illustrated Voyage to Planets Beyond Our Sun, Lynette also has considerable artistic credits in television productions for CNN, PBS, The Learning Channel, BBC Television and many others.
-Well-known for her exoplanet artwork, Lynette continues to take the public on a visual journey to the far reaches of outer space.
+LYNETTE COOK is a space artist, fine art painter, and co-author of Infinite Worlds: An Illustrated Voyage to Planets Beyond Our Sun, Lynette also has considerable artistic credits in television productions for CNN, PBS, The Learning Channel, BBC Television and many others.
+Well-known for her exoplanet artwork, Lynette’s paintings continue to take the public on a visual journey to the far reaches of outer space.

-EDWARD JASTER- Senior Vice President of Heritage Auctions, Inc., the largest collectibles auctioneer and the third largest auction house in the world.
+EDWARD JASTER is the Senior Vice President of Heritage Auctions, Inc., the largest collectibles auctioneer and the third largest auction house in the world.
 An expert in acquiring, trading, and selling world-class collections of American photography, illustration art, and vintage comic books, Mr. Jaster brought his vast experience and expertise in collectibles to Heritage Auctions in 2002.

-LOUIS SALERNO is the owner of Questroyal Fine Art, a renowned New York gallery dealing exclusively in paintings from the prestigious Hudson River School of American art.
+LOUIS SALERNO is the owner of Questroyal Fine Art, a renowned New York gallery focusing exclusively on paintings from the prestigious Hudson River School of American art.
 These paintings embraced the vast potential of a country that was in the process of identifying itself.
-In a similar fashion, Chesley Bonestell’s art inspired people to begin the exploration a new frontier: Outer Space.
+In a similar fashion, Chesley Bonestell’s art inspired people to begin the exploration a new frontier: outer space.

-ROBERT E. DAVID - architect and photographer.
-He's served as Design Director and Staff Photographer for the Golden Gate Bridge District for over 30 years.
-In 1983, he reunited Chesley Bonestell with his original renderings of the Golden Gate Bridge.
+ROBERT E. DAVID is an architect and a photographer.
+He served as the Design Director for the Golden Gate Bridge District for over 30 years.
+In the late 1970s, he came across Bonestell’s original paintings of the Golden Gate Bridge.
 In a special visit to Chesley’s home, Robert reunited the artist with these historical paintings 40 years after their creation.

-WYN WACHORST is the award-winning and best-selling author of Dream of Spaceflight and numerous other publications.
-Mr. Wachhorst was asked by NASA’s Decade Planning Team to write the New NASA Myth, an inspirational long-term mission statement.
-He also writes speeches and articles for Apollo 11 astronaut Buzz Aldrin.
+WYN WACHHORST is an essayist and award-winning author of the best-selling book The Dream of Spaceflight and numerous other publications.
+Mr. Wachhorst was asked by NASA’s Decade Planning Team to write their mission statement.
+He also writes speeches and articles for Apollo astronaut Buzz Aldrin.

-JAMES DALESSANDRO produced the documentary film The Damndest, Finest Ruins chronicling the devastation of the 1906 San Francisco Earthquake.
+JAMES DALESSANDRO produced the documentary film The Damndest, Finest Ruins, chronicling the devastation of the 1906 San Francisco Earthquake.
 He’s also the author of 1906, a novel set in San Francisco at the time of the Great Earthquake.
-Mr. Dalessandro is currently writing and producing a television series on the life of legendary NYPD Detective Joseph Petrosino and has recently written the pilot for The Chosen, a new series created by Stan Lee.
+Mr. Dalessandro is currently writing and producing for television and wrote the pilot for The Chosen, a new series created by Stan Lee.